-Once a principle has been agreed that children take an active part in all stages of this cycle, the school can look at ways of actively involving them in worship.
+Once a principle has been agreed that students take an active part in all stages of this cycle, the school can look at ways of actively involving them in worship.
 This goes beyond answering questions and taking part in drama and could involve, for example:

 - reading the story

-- praying spontaneously (this takes practice, but can be done!)
+- praying spontaneously (this takes practice, but can be done in some schools!)

 - introducing a visiting speaker

 - leading the singing.

-All the above will, of course depend upon the age, development and personality of the children involved and should be handled sensitively.
+All the above will, of course depend upon the age, development and personality of the students involved and should be handled sensitively.